 Essay on The Spoilers (1942) for BFI's Marlene Dietrich at Universal boxset, January 2021

 Essays on Jessica Lange and Tommy Lee Jones for BFI's Blue Sky, January 2021

-Essays on Gerard Depardieu and Jean-Paul Rappeneau in the accompanying booklet to BFI's Cyrano de Bergerac, February 2020
+Essays on Gerard Depardieu and Jean-Paul Rappeneau for BFI's Cyrano de Bergerac, February 2020

-Essay on Dorothy Davenport in the accompanying booklet to the Early Women Filmmakers Collection (4 Blu-ray Set), June 2019
+Essay on Dorothy Davenport for BFI's Early Women Filmmakers Collection (4 Blu-ray Set), June 2019

 WJEC EDUQAS Film Studies for A Level and AS